Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 #### PDFs

 The system uses `PyPDFLoader` from `langchain_community.document_loaders` to extract content from PDFs.
 It formats the content, and transfers it to Milvus.
 The PDF files are also saved to the local storage in self-hosted version.

+#### Codebases

+You can also provide a Github repository URL to index your codebase.
+The system will use the codebase as a data source while answering questions.
+You can only provide one Github repository URL per guru type.

+#### Data Retrieval

+The task `data_source_retrieval` in `backend/core/tasks.py` is responsible for processing data sources.
+It goes through all data sources that have the status `NOT_PROCESSED` and writes them to Milvus, marking them as `PROCESSED` and `in_milvus=True` when done.
+- This task locks each guru type to prevent multiple tasks from processing the same guru type at the same time.
+This allows multiple guru types to be processed in parallel.
+- It also allows Github repositories and other data sources to be processed in parallel.

+##### Codebases

+The task `process_github_repository` in `backend/core/github_handler.py` is responsible for Github repository retrieval.
+It does the following:
+- Clones the repository
+- Extracts default branch name
+- Goes through the files, picks the valid ones
+- Saves the valid files as `GithubFile` objects in the database

+The file validity is determined through the steps:

+1. Skip the common build/cache/env directories (like bin, obj, target, etc.)
+2. Only process files if they are code files or package manifest files
+  - The rules for these are determined in `code_file_extensions` and `package_manifest_file_extensions` dictionaries in `backend/core/github_handler.py`
+3. Skip files larger than 10MB

+> On cloud: After these steps, a total file count and size limit is applied.
+And the repository is rejected if it exceeds these limits.

+> On self-hosted: The repository is processed without any limits.

+Then the data is written to Milvus.

 #### Writing to Milvus